DariaKern/Chicks4FreeID/README.md

 ```
 @misc{kern2024Chicks4FreeID,
       title={Chicks4freeID: A Benchmark Dataset for Chicken Re-Identification},
-      author={Daria Kern and Tobias Schiele and Ulrich Klauck and Winfred Ingabire},
+      author={Daria Kern and Tobias Schiele and Ulrich Klauck and Anjali DeSilva and Winfred Ingabire},
       year={2024},
       note={in preparation for NeurIPS 2024 Datasets and Benchmarks Track}
 }